TysonsTech/EnviroMine-Ecosystem/README.md

 WiFi: Local wireless service tbd.

+RESOURSES TO BE CONSERVED: - Water, the most simple of life's elements, will become a very valuable resource if it is not already.
+Our sensors will enable much more efficient agricultural use of it.
+One of the so many environmental solutions EnviroMine Network can provide.

-POTENTIAL Partners / ecosystem service providers: Potential organizations to invite into the EnviroMine global ecosystem: Hivemapper, DIMO, Weather XM, React Network, Boring Protocol, FileCoin, RevoFi, SKY360, Community Fi, MATCHx, DataHighway.
+** POTENTIAL Partners / ecosystem service providers: Potential organizations to invite into the EnviroMine global ecosystem: Hivemapper, DIMO, Weather XM, React Network, Boring Protocol, FileCoin, RevoFi, SKY360, Community Fi, MATCHx, DataHighway SnowFlake, SalesForce....